 As you know, where there's an opportunity to find common ground, I am willing to work to find it.
 This was illustrated in the Committee's bipartisan work on big issues such as ESSA, CAPTA, Perkins CTE, and JJDPA.
-Yet today - despite numerous pleas to work on HEA in a bipartisan way -the Majority chose the partisan tack of drafting this bill behind closed doors, without input of Committee Democrats.
+Yet today - despite numerous pleas to work on HEA in a bipartisan way -the Majority chose the partisan strategy of drafting this bill behind closed doors, without input of Committee Democrats.

 We are here today to consider H.R.
 4508, a 500-page bill that was introduced just over a week ago.
-And just 24 hours ago, Members and staff received the text of a nearly 600-page Amendment in the Nature of a Substitute.
-It seems like writers at the Wall Street Journal had access to portions of the bill before Committee Democrats, as we first learned of some of the bill's provision in an article released days before the bill text.
+And just yesterday, Members and staff received the text of a nearly 600-page Amendment in the Nature of a Substitute.
+It seems like writers at the Wall Street Journal had access to the bill before Committee Democrats, as we first learned of some of the bill's provision in an article published days before the bill text.
 I have no reservation in saying that this is not the way we should begin the process of re-writing a bill that affects the lives of millions of America's students and their families.

 Despite the paucity of time, Committee Democratic staff and Members poured through the bill and have identified a few themes.
-For example, this bill assumes that the problem with college affordability is that we're giving students too many resources to go to get an education or training.
-This is a simplification of the Bennett Hypothesis which argues that if we only reduce the amount of aid going to students, or provide more loans and fewer grants, then we could reduce the cost of college.
+For example, this bill assumes that the problem with college affordability is that we're giving students too many resources to get an education or obtain job readiness skills.
+This is a simplification of the so-called "Bennett Hypothesis" which argues that if we only reduce the amount of aid going to students, or provide more loans and fewer grants, then we could reduce the cost of college.
 This hypothesis has been around in the higher education field for some time.
 H.R.
-4805 attempt to reduce the number of grant and loan options for students appears to be an effort to prove this questionable hypothesis.
+4805 attempt to reduce the number of grant and loan options for students appears to be an effort to prove this dubious hypothesis.

-Now, barring the fact that I have never had a constituent tell me that the problem in higher education is that there is too much money to help poor kids go to college, this is not an idea that should not be explored.
+Now, the fact that I have never had a constituent tell me that the problem in higher education is that there is too much money to help poor children go to college.
 I'd like to enter into the record a paper from the New York Federal Reserve Bank, Credit Supply and the Rise in College Tuition: Evidence from the Expansion in Federal Student Aid Programs.
 The authors of this study did find that there was a measurable linkage between increases in student aid, and increases in college costs.
 However, that linkage was based on sticker price of colleges and not the net price students actually pay.
 Also, the evidence shows that the sectors that captured the least of any new federal dollar were public schools, the very bedrock of our higher education system.